Aryamaan23/REACTION/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project has been developed with the help of React and Django.
 It is a machine learning full stack web app for predicting the loan approval for home.
 Random Forest Classifier has been used in the backend for giving the prediction result.
+For front-end development ReactJS has been used and for backend Django framework has been used.

 ## Available Scripts